 The physical size of the power supply enclosure is 39/40mm x 74mm x 185mm.
 The power supply contains a single 40mm fan.
 The power supply has a card edge output that interfaces with a 2x25 card edge connector in the system.
+The AC plugs directly into the external face of the power supply

-Figure 10.
+Figure 13.
 Power Supply Module Mechanical Drawing

-Figure 11.
+Figure 14.
 Power Supply Module

-Figure 12.
+Figure 15.
 AC and DC Power Supplies - Connector View